 Whichever structure you use it is important for you and your client that you are both clear on the responsibilities placed on you.

 When you’re classed as self-employed, you do not receive employment rights from a client and remain responsible for paying your own tax.
 If you are in a deemed employment relationship, your client should be bringing you on to their payroll and making deductions for PAYE tax and national insurance, in addition to paying employers national insurance.
 Where you are classed as a worker, you will also get some employment rights such as entitlement to National Minimum Wage and holiday pay.

-When working through your own limited company you need to consider IR35 legislation and the off-payroll reforms.
+When working through your own limited company you may need to consider IR35 legislation and the off-payroll reforms.
 If your assignment is assessed as being one of ‘disguised employment’ you will be regarded as inside IR35, which means you are ‘employed for tax purposes’ and will therefore be taxed as an employee.
-Contractors working inside IR35 won’t be granted employment rights in return, though, which is a big bone of contention.
+People working inside IR35 won’t be granted employment rights in return, though, which is a big bone of contention.

 Confused about IR35?
 Read our simple guide to IR35.

 It’s not a case of one being better than the other.
 Whether you operate as a sole trader or through your limited company should boil down to personal choice and preference – perhaps even the industry you work in, your growth plans and even tax strategy, if you’re looking that far ahead.